 Listen to Katie talking about her program on Short Takes

-The number of lives saved and the quality of life impacted are two of the top three key performance indicators that the Richland Fire & Emergency Services uses in measuring the department’s ability “to protect and enhance the quality of life.”
-This program to increase bystander participation in out of hospital cardia arrests is too new to demonstrate significant outcomes.
-However, the comprehensive formative and process evaluation, along with early detailed impact and outcome measures, are significant.
+Number of lives saved and quality of life enhanced are two of the top three key performance indicators that Richland Fire & Emergency Services uses in measuring the department’s ability to “protect and enhance the quality of life.”
+With a focus of increasing bystander participation in out of hospital cardiac arrest, this program is still too new to quantify its success.
+However, the data gathered thus far has provided significant support for the need of such a program.

 Our innovative IMS system has allowed for better data management and collection for all facets of our agency, especially Plan Review, Building Inspections, Fire Investigations and Licensing Enforcement.
 The economic component comes with allowing new construction project managers to digitally upload and submit plans and be able to collaborate with our Plan Reviewers and deputies in real-time, throughout the job, to get projects approved and businesses in commerce more efficiently and quicker than ever before.
 IMS allows for us to better track investigative data for educational purposes and to assist local departments with a bigger picture of their emergency response and needs.

 The Harris County program utilizes the Mobile Integrated Health/Community Paramedicine program to conduct patient follow up to reduce re-admission rates in patients discharged from acute care hospitals with a diagnosis of STEMI/NSTEMI.
 Patients were managed on a voluntary outpatient basis to ensure medications were taken as prescribed, discharge instructions were followed, and followup with physicians and cardiac rehab were conducted as ordered by the physician.
 Patients approached but refusing participation had a 12% readmission rate to the hospital within 30 days of discharge while those agreeing to participate in the program had a 4% readmission rate.
 The participants not readmitted continued to remain out of the hospital months later.